Microsoft Office Code 39 Barcode Tutorial

 If a non-self-checking, high-density barcode is preferred, IDAutomation provides font encoders such as VBA Macro Functions that can be utilized in conjunction with IDAutomation fonts to automatically format the start, stop and check characters to the barcode fonts.

 Self-checking barcode fonts such as Codabar (numbers) and Code 39 (numbers and uppercase letters) are the easiest to use in Excel when encoding numbers and/or uppercase letters.
 Self-checking fonts have checking code built-in so that the manual calculation of check characters is not required.
 If these self-checking barcode fonts cannot be used, refer to the Excel Barcode Integration Guide for proper product suggestions.

 IDAutomation's self-checking barcode fonts may be generated as a calculated field in Excel.
 The following tutorial demonstrates how this can be achieved.

-- To create a proper barcode with a self-checking barcode font, start and stop characters must be added to the beginning and ending of the data being encoded.
+- To create a proper barcode with a self-checking barcode font, start and stop characters must be added to the beginning and end of the data being encoded.
 These start and stop characters are easily added to IDAutomation's Codabar and Code 39 fonts with the asterisk * character.